no-garlic/lyrical/README.md

 ## Todo
- - Bug: when generating with ollama I got duplicate song names, and it caused an exception on the server and didnt notify the client, just a broken stream and messed up UI.
- - Bug: Gemini Flash 1.5: LLM_SERVICE_NDJSON_PARSE_ERROR: Malformed JSON line: ```ndjson, Error: Expecting value: line 1 column 1 (char 0)
- - If duplicate song name is returned or corrupt NDJSON, then ignore it and send a token to the client which it can ignore and not raise an error.

- - Update LLM Costs and maybe add other models for testing
+ - Create Lyrics button for liked (or a > button in the top right next to the X)
+     - Make this page page 1 of the timeline

  - Fix scrollbars
     - Then scroll to card on drag-drop and add-new

- - Create Lyrics button for liked (or a > button in the top right next to the X)
-     - Make this page page 1 of the timeline
+## Backlog
+ - Update LLM Costs and maybe add other models for testing
  - Published song stage and add all my songs in the migration

-## Next
  - Change Toast system to be a singleton
  - Remove hard coded reference to id's like panel-top-content so I can name them as I wish
  - Filtering song names